All Courses

 This note will explain the assessment procedures, expectations concerning make up work, and specific areas for the first quarter’s area of study as well as a description of themes for the whole course. .

 Assessment will include grades from the following: weekly announced quizzes and tests , daily vocabulary quizzes from the previous night’s reading , chapter checks from the spiral notebook , and labs.
 When absent please be sure your son makes up the work.
 Tests ,quizzes, projects are to be made up upon return to class.
+A test or quiz should be made up the day one returns to class.
 Please note late homework is not acceped.

 Successful Students